Signs and symptoms

 Excessive hair growth and acne:

 These symptoms can be treated with medications that block the action of male hormones.
-These medications – such as spironolactone and cyproterone acetate - are often referred to as anti-androgens.
-Some oral contraceptives that contain small levels of anti-androgens may also be used to treat excessive hair growth and acne.
+Combined oral contraceptives can also be used to treat excessive hair growth and acne.
 Electrolysis or laser hair removal may also be effective for some women.

 If infertility is a problem, medications to stimulate the ovaries to produce more eggs, eg: clomiphene citrate, may be prescribed.
 A surgical procedure called laparoscopic ovarian drilling may be recommended in some cases to improve fertility.
-During this procedure cysts in the ovaries are cauterised, which can have the effect of stimulating ovulation.
+During this procedure cysts in the ovaries are cauterised (destroyed with heat), which can have the effect of stimulating ovulation.
 This procedure is usually only recommended when all other forms of treatment to increase fertility have been ineffective.

 Further information and support